kumahq/kuma-website/docs/docs/1.0.5/installation/ecs.md

 :::
 ::::

+This will deploy 2 instances of the `httpbin` container with a `kuma-dp` sidecar alongside it.
+The example can work very well for an arbitrary single-port service.
 The `workload` template has a lot of parameters, so it can be customized for many scenarios, with different workload images, service name and port etc. Find more information in the template itself.